-Introduction, the policies served by taxation; the uniform tax system; the structure of the current Income Tax Assessment Act and its administration.
-The principal general concepts of the law of income taxation; the law on income and deductions as applicable to individuals, the trading stock provisions and tax accounting; concepts of residence and source.
-3. An introduction to the taxation of partnerships, trusts and companies.
-4. The judicial interpretation of taxing statutes; policy questions concerning tax avoidance.
+1. Introduction; the policies served by taxation; the uniform tax system; the structure of the current Income Tax Assessment Act and its administration.
+2. The principal general concepts of the law of income taxation; the law of income and deductions as applicable to individuals; the trading stock provisions and tax accounting; concepts of residence and source.
+3. The judicial interpretation of taxing statutes; policy questions concerning tax avoidance.

-Students who have completed 90 442 are not permitted to take this subject for credit.
+Students who have completed 90.442 are not permitted to take this subject for credit.